vidyanshumishra1729/Power-values-of-sum-of-divisor-function/README.md

 # Power-values-of-sum-of-divisor-function-in-arithmetic-progressions

-This repository contains my paper with Sai Teja Somu on powerv values of some of divisor functions.
+This repository contains my paper with Sai Teja Somu on power values of some of divisor functions and corresponding code.

 Power-values-of-sum-of-divisor-function-in-arithmetic-progression.pdf - Original Paper